Narangba Valley State High School: Academics

 Narangba Valley State High School offers schooling from grade 7 (Grade 8 before 2015) through to 12.
 The school has had a reasonable amount of academic success, with 71% of students receiving an OP of 1–15 in 2006, one of the highest scores for state schools in the district.

-Subjects are offered in a wide range of curriculum areas: Mathematics, English, SOSE, Science, Performing Arts, Life Technology (Home Economics), Design Technology (Manual Arts), ICT and Business, Physical Education, LOTE (Japanese and French) and Visual Arts.
+Subjects are offered in a wide range of curriculum areas: Mathematics, English, SOSE, Science, Performing Arts, Life Technology (Home Economics), Design Technology (Manual Arts), ICT and Business, Physical Education, LOTE (Japanese and Spanish) and Visual Arts.

 As well as these Academic subjects, the school also has a weekly lesson designed to enhance the life skills of the students, known as SGD (Student Growth and Development).
 Another of these weekly lessons is VAP (Access to Vocational Pathways).
-In VAP, Year 10 students have been completing a Certificate I in Work Education, adding points towards their Queensland Certificate of Education.
+In VAP, Year 10 students have been completing a Certificate II in Work and Vocation Pathways, with an embedded numeracy and literacy short course, adding 7 points towards their Queensland Certificate of Education.
 In Years 11 and 12, students complete preparation tests for the Queensland Core Skills Test.